Kim Kardashian West Says She Gave Kanye West Some Game-Changing Financial Advice

 Advertisement

-But he probably should: As of 2018, Kim, who is the second-oldest daughter of the Kardashian clan, ranked at number 30 on Forbes's list of wealthiest celebrities, boasting a net worth of $350 million USD.
-According to recent reports, Kanye West is worth slightly less than his wife, at an estimated $250 million USD.
-Combined, the couple is worth roughly $600 million USD.
+But he probably should: As of 2018, Kim, who is the second-oldest daughter of the Kardashian clan, ranked at number 30 on Forbes's list of wealthiest celebrities, boasting a net worth of $350 million.
+According to recent reports, Kanye West is worth slightly less than his wife, at an estimated $250 million.
+Combined, the couple is worth roughly $600 million.
 And while we don't know what their actual annual income looks like, hopefully they are saving at least 20% of whatever they make.

 Even though Kanye seemed resistant to Kim’s saving tips, Kim made it clear that they are investing some of their money into stocks, and that Kanye even gifted her some for Christmas last year.
 “He gave me a box, and I opened it and it was Mickey Mouse and Adidas socks and Apple headphones,” Kim said in the video.
 “Then he told me that he bought me major stock in all of those companies.”